oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

    ```
 - Generate a password file

   Edit the `/opt/.secrets/pwdfile.txt` and seed the password for the grid, oracle, and database users.

   For this deployment scenario, it will be a common password for the grid, oracle, and database users.

+  If you use `setup_rac_host.sh -prepare-rac-env`, set `RAC_SECRET` to the password value. `RAC_SECRET_MODE` is optional and defaults to `openssl`; set `RAC_SECRET_MODE=base64` only when you want a Base64 password secret without a key secret.

-  Run the below commands:
+  Run the below commands for the default OpenSSL `pkeyutl` encrypted secret mode:
     ```bash
     cd /opt/.secrets
     openssl genrsa -out key.pem 4096
-    openssl rsa -in key.pem -out key.pub -pubout openssl pkeyutl -in pwdfile.txt -out pwdfile.enc -pubin -inkey key.pub -encrypt rm -rf /opt/.secrets/pwdfile.txt
+    openssl rsa -in key.pem -out key.pub -pubout openssl pkeyutl -in pwdfile.txt -out pwdfile.enc \
+      -pubin -inkey key.pub -encrypt \
+      -pkeyopt rsa_padding_mode:oaep \
+      -pkeyopt rsa_oaep_md:sha256 \
+      -pkeyopt rsa_mgf1_md:sha256
+    rm -rf /opt/.secrets/pwdfile.txt
     ```
 - Oracle recommends using Podman secrets inside the containers.
 To create Podman secrets, run the following commands: